LeoYsd/LeoYsd/README.md

 # 💫 About Me:
-I am Passionate about the transformative potential of blockchain technology, I am a skilled blockchain developer with expertise in smart contract development and auditing.
+I am Passionate about the transformative potential of blockchain technology, I am a skilled blockchain developer with expertise in smart contract development and hyperledger.
 My proficiency in Solidity and Blockchain architecture enable me to create efficient and secure blockchain solutions.
 I am eager to join a dynamic team of developers and contribute to the development of secure innovative applications that drive business growth and social impact.

 ## 🌐 Socials: